uptonking/note4yaoo/lib-editor-slate-docs.md

   - But it can also provide the editor state to other components like toolbars, menus, etc. using the `useSlate` hook.
   - You can think of the `<Slate>` component as providing a context to every component underneath it.
     - Slate Provider's "value" prop is only used as initial state for `editor.children`.
-    - If your code relies on replacing `editor.children` you should do so by replacing it directly instead of relying on the "value" prop to do this for you.
+    - If your code relies on replacing `editor.children`, you should do so by replacing it directly instead of relying on the "value" prop to do this for you.
   - By having a shared context, those other components can execute commands, query the editor's state, etc.

 - `<Editable>` component acts like `contenteditable`.